django-cms/djangocms-template/README.md

 Don't modify `backend.plugins.default` unless you do that in djangocms-template project - if you want to customize one of them copy-past it into another module, eg `backend.plugins.plugin_name`.

-The settings.py file is split into 4 categories, respect that:
+The settings.py file is split into 4 categories, keep them in mind:
 - django core
 - django packages
 - django-cms core